 Within this context, the dwellings east of Orrong Road fronting Mandeville Crescent were established in the years following the 1902 subdivision of Mandeville Estate, while properties west of Orrong Road along Baxter Street, the northern half of Lambert Road west of present day number 23 Lambert Road and Orrong Road were erected in the years following the 1907 subdivision of Mar Lodge Estate (Muntz, Bage & Russell 1905; Johnstone & Tait 1907).
-Meanwhile, all the properties along the southern half of Lambert Road roughly east of Baxter Street were developed following the 1909 subdivision of Miegunyah Estate (W. F. Vale & Cp 1909).
+Meanwhile, the properties along the southern half of Lambert Road roughly east of Baxter Street were developed in the years following the 1909 subdivision of Miegunyah Estate (W. F. Vale & Cp 1909).
 Notably, both the Miegunyah mansion and gardener's 1900 residence was retained as part of this subdivision.
 While the main mansion sits outside of the Lambert Road Precinct at 641 Orrong Road (HO88), the gardener's residence, comprising a two-storey Federation style brick dwelling, continued to occupy a small, deeply set back lot at present day 21 Lambert Road.
 While this residence has since been extended, the main wing is still substantially intact today.
-On the other hand, the brick villas at present day 2-8 Lambert Road east of Baxter Street were not part of any of these formal subdivisions and were erected by 1902-03 (Prahan Rate Books 1903; The Argus 1902, 1).
-A search of the Prahan Rate Books during this early 20th century period indicate that the occupants primarily consisted of a mix of upper-middle class families ranging from merchants and dentists to clerks and chemists (Prahan Rate Books 1903-1908).
+On the other hand, the brick villas at present day 4-8 Lambert Road east of Baxter Street were not part of any of these formal subdivisions and were erected by 1902-03 (Prahan Rate Books 1903; The Argus 1902, 1).

+A search of the Prahan Rate Books during this early 20th century period indicates that all residences within the precinct were constructed by 1917, with occupants primarily consisting of a mix of uppermiddle class families ranging from merchants and dentists to clerks and chemists (Prahan Rate Books 1903-1917).